-The Health Services Clinic is temporarily closed due to COVID-19.
-The clinic will open for summer operations on June 15, 2020, Monday through Thursday from 8 a.m. to 12 p.m.
+The Health Services Clinic will be open for summer operations for non-COVID-19 related issues by appointment only, beginning June 15, 2020, Monday through Thursday from 8 a.m. to 12 p.m.

 Who provides care at the SMWC Health Services Clinic?

 The SMWC Health Services Clinic is staffed by a nurse practitioner, nurses and support staff.
 If the healthcare needs of the student cannot be met by the SMWC Health Services Clinic, the student can be referred to the proper provider.

 - Laboratory testing